 We found 6 providers with an interest in gastrointestinal problems near Janesville, WI.

-Dr. Rodrigo Castillo specializes in adult gastroenterology and practices in Janesville, WI.
-Dr. Castillo has indicated that his clinical interests include hepatitis, ulcerative colitis, and pancreatitis.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Castillo takes.
+Dr. Rodrigo Castillo is an adult gastroenterology specialist in Janesville, WI.
+He has indicated that his clinical interests include hepatitis, ulcerative colitis, and pancreatitis.
+Dr. Castillo honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
 He trained at Hahnemann University Hospital for residency.
-He is professionally affiliated with Mercy Health System.
+He is affiliated with Mercy Health System.

 Relevant Interests: , ulcerative colitis, irritable bowel syndrome (IBS)